E-Rinaudo/first_solo_projects/data_visualizations/random_walks/firefly_random_walk/README.md

 **Firefly Random Walk** simulates the journey of a firefly on a summer night through random movements in a two-dimensional space.
 Using the FireflyWalk class, this project visualizes the firefly's path with a scatter plot that captures its flight.

-This project was developed while working through chapters 15 of Python Crash Course.
+This project was developed while working through chapter 15 of Python Crash Course.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents